cfrg/draft-irtf-cfrg-opaque/draft-irtf-cfrg-opaque.md

 Additionally, validation MUST ensure the Diffie-Hellman shared secret is not the point at infinity.

-## OPRF Hardening
+## OPRF Key Stretching

-Hardening the output of the OPRF greatly increases the cost of an offline attack upon the compromise of the credential file at the server.
+Applying a key streching function to the output of the OPRF greatly increases the cost of an offline attack upon the compromise of the credential file at the server.
 Applications SHOULD select parameters that balance cost and complexity.
-Note that in OPAQUE, the hardening function is executed by the client, as opposed to the server.
+Note that in OPAQUE, the key stretching function is executed by the client, as opposed to the server.
 This means that applications must consider a tradeoff between the performance of the protocol on clients (specifically low-end devices) and protection against offline attacks after a server compromise.